scaleway/terraform-provider-scaleway/.github/contributing/acceptance_test.md

 export SCW_DEFAULT_REGION=...
 ```

-Please note that the default region for the testing is `fr-par-1` and must be overridden via the `SCW_DEFAULT_REGION` environment variable, if necessary.
+Please note that the default zone for the testing is `fr-par-1` and must be overridden via the `SCW_DEFAULT_ZONE` environment variable, if necessary.

 Tests can then be run by specifying the target provider and a regular expression defining the tests to run: